palewire/django-calaccess-campaign-browser/docs/howtouseit.rst

-Django Cal-Access browser
+Django Cal-Access Campaign Finance
 =========================

-**django-calacces-browser** is a simple Django app to build campaign finance data from the cal access database.
+**django-calacces-campaign-finance** is a simple Django app to build campaign finance data from the cal access database.
 It is reliant on `django-calaccess-parser <https://github.com/california-civic-data-coalition/django-calaccess-parser>`__.